HL7/bulk-data/spec/export/index.md

   Required Fields:
   - ```transactionTime``` - a FHIR instant type that indicates the server's time when the query is run.
 The response SHOULD NOT include any resources modified after this instant, and SHALL include any matching resources modified up to (and including) this instant.
 Note: to properly meet these constraints, a FHIR Server might need to wait for any pending transactions to resolve in its database, before starting the export process.
   - ```request``` - the full URI of the original bulk data kick-off request
   - ```requiresAccessToken``` - boolean value of ```true``` or ```false``` indicating whether downloading the generated files requires a bearer access token.
-Value MUST be ```true``` if both the file server and the FHIR API server control access using OAuth 2.0 bearer tokens.
+Value SHALL be ```true``` if both the file server and the FHIR API server control access using OAuth 2.0 bearer tokens.
 Value MAY be ```false``` for file servers that use access-control schemes other than OAuth 2.0, such as downloads from Amazon S3 bucket URIs or verifiable file servers within an organization's firewall.
   - ```output``` - array of bulk data file items with one entry for each generated file.
 Note: If no resources are returned from the kick-off request, the server SHOULD return an empty array.
   - ```error``` - array of error file items following the same structure as the `output` array.
 Note: If no errors occurred, the server SHOULD return an empty array.
-Note: Only the `OperationOutcome` resource type is currently supported, so a server MUST generate files in the same format as the bulk data output files that contain `OperationOutcome` resources.
+Note: Only the `OperationOutcome` resource type is currently supported, so a server SHALL generate files in the same format as the bulk data output files that contain `OperationOutcome` resources.

   Each file item SHALL contain the following fields:
    - ```type``` - the FHIR resource type that is contained in the file.
-Note: Each file MUST contain resources of only one type, but a server MAY create more than one file for each resource type returned.
+Note: Each file SHALL contain resources of only one type, but a server MAY create more than one file for each resource type returned.
 The number of resources contained in a file MAY  vary between servers.
 If no data are found for a resource, the server SHOULD NOT return an output item for that resource in the response.
 (These rules apply only to top-level resources within the response; as always in FHIR  any resource MAY have a "contained" array that includes referenced resources of other types.)
    - ```url``` - the path to the file.
 The format of the file SHOULD reflect that requested in the ```_outputFormat``` parameter of the initial kick-off request.

   Each file item MAY optionally contain the following field:
    - ```count``` - the number of resources in the file, represented as a JSON number.

   The response body and any file item MAY optionally contain the following field:
    - ```extension``` - To support extensions, this implementation guide reserves the name extension and will never define a field with that name, allowing server implementations to use it to provide custom behavior and information.
 For example, a server may choose to provide a custom extension that contains a decryption key for encrypted ndjson files.
-The value of an extension element MUST be a pre-coordinated JSON object.
+The value of an extension element SHALL be a pre-coordinated JSON object.

 	Example response body: